PingOne Advanced Identity Cloud

 Example request object

 The following example JWT request object includes OIDC claims and iss, aud, nbf, and exp claims.
-Identity Cloud ignores keys specified in JWT headers, such as jku and jwe:
+Advanced Identity Cloud ignores keys specified in JWT headers, such as jku and jwe:

 {